 Senior Privilege: Only seniors can request to leave campus for 7th period.
 The request must be made through the counseling office.
-Senior Privilege applies only to seniors who have completed all of their graduation requirements and applies to only Period 7 in a student's schedule.
+Senior Privilege applies only to seniors who have completed all of their graduation 4 / ACADEMIC POLICIES 2020-2021 requirements and applies to only Period 7 in a student's schedule.
 Once the request has been signed and submitted to the counseling office, the senior will receive a sticker to be placed on his ID card.
 Only students with that sticker will be allowed to leave campus for 7th period without a parent phone call and release slip form the attendance office.
+This senior privilege will be adjusted during the 2020-2021 school year should COVID-19 mitigation and restrictions require us to go to ORANGE or RED status.